In this Athena reading app review, we’ll dig into what the app does, and how it would help you become a better person through nugget-sized chapters.

 It’s because I strongly believe that you can succeed and make money online as a writer through continuous learning.

-The best way to achieve that goal is to spare a few minutes per day in learning and expanding your knowledge about everything.
+The best way to achieve that goal is to spare a few minutes per day in learning and expand your knowledge about everything.

 However, that level of success will only be more achievable if you’re a learned person and if you’re willing to accept that you don’t know everything.

 That’s hard to do but it’s the truth.
-You’ve got to sharpen your weapon—your writing—through reading more.
+You’ve got to sharpen your weapon—your writing—by reading more.